fsabre/DocNetDB/README.md

 This is very handy, especially when searching for edges, as we'll see in the next part.

-## Search for edges and delete them
+## Search and remove edges

 The `search_edge` method of a DocNetDB class is very handy.
-It can search for edges connected to a vertex, and filter it by the other end of the edge, it's label and/or it's direction.
-You should see it's documentation for more information.
+It can search for edges connected to a vertex, and filter it by the other end of the edge, its label and/or its direction.
+You should see its documentation for more information.

 Here, we'll search for all the vertices connected to our 'Rush Hour' vertex.